gradedSystem/GPU_Price_Specs/README.md

 ### Benchmark Scores vs. Pricing

 The chart below compares GPU benchmark scores with pricing.
-This visualization highlights the cost-effectiveness of various GPUs, helping to evaluate their performance relative to their price.
+This visualization highlights the cost-effectiveness of various GPUs by comparing their G3Dmark scores, which reflect graphical performance, against their prices.
+It provides insights into how pricing relates to performance, helping to evaluate the value of each GPU.

 <PlotlyLineChart
   data={{